 Publish how-to and list-style posts exclusively on LinkedIn.
-This bypasses your blog and website but offers more visibility on the B2B social channel.
-These kinds of posts have proven to be popular with LinkenIn’s users and effectively help bring new followers and potential followers to read your content.
+This bypasses your blog and website but offers more B2B social channel visibility.
+These posts have proven popular with LinkedIn's users and effectively help bring new and potential followers to read your content.

 Post quick tips that include leadership tips and tricks.
 Since this is a professional network you should think about topics that encourage productivity, leadership, and professional success.
 Offer helpful advice and inspiration to make your posts stand out.
 LinkedIn is positioned to be a hub for cross-industry thought leadership.

 Issue company updates.
-Since your audience is following you for the compelling industry updates and news, take the opportunity to share something about your company as well.
+Since your audience is following you for exciting industry updates and news, take the opportunity to share something about your company as well.
 Just remember to keep the tone professional.

-Make your content stand out by making sure it offers value to businesses in your industry, using eye-catching visuals, and engage with anyone who comments on your posts.
+Make your content stand out by offering value to businesses in your industry, using eye-catching visuals, and engaging with anyone who comments on your posts.

 You want content that reflects your business's goals, so keep those goals and your branding in mind as you create and share content.
 Your content should be relevant to your objectives and to your audience.
 Remember you're seeking to help your LinkedIn community.
 Think leadership, productivity, and support.

 Expand your audience.
-Use LinkedIn's publishing platform to get additional exposure, more engagement, and new leads.
+Use LinkedIn's publishing platform for additional exposure, engagement, and new leads.